Mahan-M47/Coding-Theory-Projects/README.md

 # Coding-Theory-Projects

-This repository contains a detailed implementation of the Syndrome decoding method, which can be found in the `Syndrome Decoding.ipynb` file.
+This repository contains a detailed implementation of the Syndrome decoding method.
 It also contains an implementation of the Hamming Code, using an iterative approach.
-It can be found the `Recursive Hamming Code.ipynb` file.
+These projects were made for my Coding Theory course in spring 2024.

 ## Syndrome Decoding